csula/cs590-fall-2015/Syllabus.md

 ## Course Overview

 - **Objective** The primary objective of the course is to introduce students to the concepts and patterns of software architecture.
 We _will_ implement a complex software system that requires sounded architectural design decisions.
 - **Expectation** The class will include lectures on topics relating to software architecture and on supplemental paper reading assignments.
 Programming assignments will augment the theoretical aspects of software architecture.
-Please understand that this is a graduate-level and upper-division engineering course.
+Please understand that this is a graduate-level engineering course.
 As such, students are expected to devote a large amount of time to the programming assignments and course project.

 ## Logistics